mkster/mkster.github.io/_posts/2015-07-31-assembling-a-vehicle.markdown

 <img src="{{ site.baseurl }}/img/assembling/8.PNG" align = "middle">
 <br>

 This is it.
 You should now have a mountable vehicle.
-The next step is to define poses to animate it and write a Lua script to make it drivable.
+Check out [the next tutorial](animating-with-poses.html).to find out how define poses to animate it and write a Lua script to make it drivable.

 <br>
 <img src="{{ site.baseurl }}/img/assembling/spider5.PNG" align = "middle">